 Disclaimer: I Am Not a Tax Expert

-Also, in no way do the example numbers listed below reflect on Cloudera’s stock option grants or fair market value.
-The numbers below are completely arbitrary, even numbers to make calculations easy.
+Also, the numbers below are completely arbitrary, even numbers to make calculations easy.

 Before we start talking about exercising and selling I should cover some terminology and common practices.
 Tech startups usually give stock options to their employees in exchange for less salary.
 There are two types of stock options: incentive stock options (ISOs) and non-qualified stock options (NSOs).
 Most tech startups, especially in the early days, will issue ISOs to their employees.
 This post only covers ISOs, not NSOs.